UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

-The Doctor of Philosophy program in Physics and Applied Physics is designed to develop advanced competence in Physics.
-The Physics course of study prepares the student to carry out original and independent research in physics, while the Applied Physics Options provide training for professional work in several areas of applied physics and allied engineering disciplines.
+The UMass Lowell Doctor of Philosophy program in Physics and Applied Physics is designed to develop advanced competence in physics.
+The Physics course of study prepares the student to carry out original and independent research in physics, while the Applied

 At least 60 graduate credit hours are required, of which at least 15 and at most 24 are to be Ph.D.
 Dissertation Research.
 At most 3 credits of Physics Colloquium and seminar courses may be applied to the 60 credit requirement.

 All full-time doctoral candidates are required to attend Physics Colloquium, PHYS.7010/7020, each semester.

 All full-time doctoral candidates are required to take at least one physics seminar, in addition to Colloquium, each semester.
 After a student has presented a seminar in PHYS.7110/7120 (s)he may substitute one of the other seminars offered by the Department.